uk-gov-mirror/ONSdigital.es-GenData/README.md

 *2** *The columns to consider must be listed **before** the one with a `max_from` field*

+NOTE: If you want every row to have the default value you should set the `probability_of_data` to `0` to specify that no data will be calculated.

 ### sum columns

     "sum_columns": [